Sean-Hickey1/robotics/README.md

 ```
 #### env.local
 To host multiple mobile robotics projects, we introduced a `env.local` file.
 It configures your project and is used by `env.sh`
-It will be crated by the on the first project start and it should not be commited into any repository.
+It will be created when env.sh is sourced for the first time and it should not be commited into any repository.
 ``` bash
 cd ${PROJECTS_DIR}/mobile_robotics
 source ~/.bashrc
 ```

-On a nativ installation or inside your docker container you will see
+On a system with a native ROS installation or inside your docker container, you will see
 ```
 ** ROS2 jazzy initialized with  **
 /home/your_user/projects/mobile_robotics/ws00/install/setup.bash does not exist.